xml version="1.0" ?>

 Look both ways before crossing and cross at the crosswalk: There’s a reason your parents drilled these rules into your brain at age two: they are the most basic and most essential rules of being a good pedestrian.

 Know how to contact us: If something should happen to you, or if you witness an accident on campus, call DPS right away at (315) 443-2224.
 If there's an emergency and you cannot make a phone call, text us at firstname.lastname@example.org.
-Program both our phone number and text number into your phone.
+Program both our phone number and text address into your phone.

 Though these guidelines seem like common sense, following them can drastically increase your personal safety.